legendcodermartino1245/ldac-optimization-guide/README.md

-## 🧠 Samsung Override Is Always Armed Behind HD Audio
+## 🧠 Samsung LDAC Override: Armed by HD Audio, Injected on A2DP Connect

 Even **when no Bluetooth device is connected**, Samsung’s override system is **already active** as long as `HD Audio` is enabled.